JorisPaarde/ICanBan/README.md

 ####   All pages

 -   Responsive on all device sizes
 -   Collapsing hamburger menu
--
+-   Dark mode

 ####   main page

--   Email form
+-   Email form with extensive validation

 #### settings page

+-   Animated sliders
--
+-   Text field input

 #### MyCanban page

+-   Add item to the column
+-   Text field input
--
+-   Remove item with confirmation
+-   Move items to adjacent column

 ### Possible future Features

--   Database
--   Accounts
+-   Database : Store all data in a database so the user can access his/her canban from any device and browser.
+-   Accounts : Login to a specific canban list with an account to make collaboration possible (this needs the database also).
+-   Adding more columns like testing or other.
+-   More content in items like owner, file attachments, by expanding when a user clickes an item.

 ---